 The intensity and duration of a major depressive episode distinguish them from normal periods of sadness.
 Episodes typically last for at least two weeks but can persist for months without proper depression treatment.

 During these periods, major depression penetrates every aspect of daily life, creating a persistent heaviness that doesn’t lift in response to positive circumstances.
 Many individuals report that these episodes feel markedly different from their usual emotional state.
+For women specifically, depression often presents differently than in men, which can complicate recognition and delay diagnosis.

 Cognitive symptoms often manifest as difficulty concentrating, indecisiveness, and memory problems.
 Many individuals experience what’s often described as “brain fog,” making even simple decisions feel overwhelming.